thebenfirsty/thebenfirsty/README.md

 - Complete tutorials and study official documentation
 - Build 2–3 focused, "simple" projects to internalize key concepts
 - Deploy each project to the cloud to gain experience with real-world infrastructure, DevOps workflows, and deployment pipelines

+View my latest deployment at: https://djangopoll-benfirsty.uc.r.appspot.com/ (Note: for right now it's just a Welcome page, as I'm working on improving the app's functionality)

 This approach allows me to both deepen my technical expertise and prepare for building scalable, production-grade systems.